splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 For trace spans, the processor supports probabilistic sampling based on a configured sampling percentage applied to the TraceID.
 In addition, you can use the ``sampling.priority`` setting to force the sampler to apply either 0% or 100% sampling.

+.. note:: For whole trace sampling, see :ref:`tail-sampling-processor`.

 For log records, you can configure the processor to use the embedded TraceID and follow the same logic applied to spans.
 When TraceID is not defined, you can configure the sampler to apply hashing to a selected log record attribute.
 It also supports sampling priority.

 Get started